homezhan/artoolkit-docs/Android/android_preferences_activity.md

 -  ARSimpleNative
 -  ARSimpleNativeCars

 If your application falls into this category, you need add only the essential lines of code to register the CameraPreferencesActivity in your manifest.
-The behaviour of providing the settings menu in response to the menu button is automatically provided by the ARActivity class.
+The behavior of providing the settings menu in response to the menu button is automatically provided by the ARActivity class.
 The preferences chosen by the user are automatically used in the CameraPreview class.

 Just add the following to your AndroidManifest.xml file:
 <pre>